Skall77/ft_irc/README.md

 - SEND
     - Since GET and SEND are not recognise by *IRSSI* you have to /quote GET and /quote SEND to use them.
 (Those commands allow a client to send a file to the server and for another client to get it)

+# bot

+There is a bot!
+To call it, just type ```/msg IRCSavvy YourMessage``` The bot can give you information about the server, send you some trivia, convert your currency or roll some dice.